-From mathematics, physics, chemistry to foreign language, his grades are good.
+From mathematics, physics, and chemistry to foreign language, his grades are all good.

-(1) Emphasize that the final result will be so.
+(1) Emphasizing what the final result will be.

 时间长了，他总是会理解的。(Shíjiānchángle, tāzǒngshìhuìlǐjiě de.)

-(2) Emphasize that no matter what happens, the conclusion is the same.
+(2) Emphasizing that no matter what happens, the conclusion is the same.

 Now, let’s do some exercises.Fill in the blankets.